jamogriff/gruv-poole/README.md

 - adds ability to add a few [nav items](#masthead-navigation) to masthead
 - trims plugin fat and refactors stylesheets to be more focused

-Gruv Poole still aims to adhere to [@mdo's philosophy](https://github.com/mdo) of the original theme:
+Gruv Poole still aims to adhere to [@mdo's](https://github.com/mdo) philosophy of the original theme:
 > [To] provide a clear and concise foundational setup for any Jekyll site.
 It does so by furnishing a full vanilla Jekyll install with example layouts, pages, posts, and styles.

-eave questions or suggestions?
+Have questions or suggestions?
 Feel free to [open an issue on GitHub](https://github.com/jamogriff/gruv-poole/issues/new).

 ## Contents